tartown/go-llama-telegram-helper/README.md

 # 🦙 go-llama-telegram-helper

 ## What?
-This is a chatbot for Telegram that utiliz
+This is a chatbot for Telegram that utilizes the powerful [llama.